-Experience Japanese Culture in Komoro
+Experience Japanese Culture, Castle Ruins, Onsen and more in Komoro

 The Komoro Tourist Agency has created an English map for non-Japanese travelers to help them get around full of helpful tourist information.
 Maps are available for the area surrounding the station and the mountain trail area.